Storware/vprotect-manual/overview/architecture.md

 ![](../.gitbook/assets/vprotect-architecture.png)

+## Detailed Architecture

+![](../.gitbook/assets/vprotect-detailed-architecture.png)

 vProtect consists of 2 main components:

 * **vProtect Server** - central point of vProtect management, provides administrative Web UI, APIs and is a central repository of metadata.
 * **vProtect Node** - data mover that performs backups, restores and mounts:
   * you can have multiple nodes,
   * all nodes are managed by the server and need to be registered to the server.

-## Typical workflows

-There are several standard workflows in vProtect and they result in a set of tasks:

-* **Backup**
-  * **Export** - task that creates snapshot and exports data to the staging space
-  * **Store** - task that moves data to the backup destination
-* **Restore to filesystem**
-  * **Restore** - task that gets data from a backup provider and puts data in the staging space
-* **Restore to virtualization platform**
-  * **Restore** - task that gets data from a backup provider and puts data in the staging space \(if it is a full backup that is being restored residing on the file system backup provider - this task just informs where files are waiting for import task\)
-  * **Import** - task that imports data to the virtualization platform and recreates VM
-* **Restore for mount \(file-level restore\)**
-  * **Restore** - task that gets data from backup provider and puts data in the staging space \(if it is a full backup that is being restored residing on the file system backup provider - this task just informs where files are waiting for mount task\)
-  * **Mount** - mounts backup on the vProtect Node and either allows user to browse files or exposes backup over iSCSI, so that remote iSCSI initiator can access it\)
-* **Snapshot**
-  * **Snapshot** - task that creates a snapshot on the VM according to a policy that was assigned to the VM - snapshots that are no longer needed \(according to the policy\) will be removed

-## Detailed Architecture

-![](../.gitbook/assets/vprotect-detailed-architecture.png)

 ## Component placement